-A) This criteria describes how well you are able to express thoughts and ideas ......, linking your statements logically during monologues or dialogues.

-B) The things you say should be expressed with a level of ...... appropriate for an advanced level.

-C) This criteria also describes the ..... of your statements, which means you say enough, but not too little or too much when appropriate.
+- A) This area of assessment describes how well you are able to express thoughts and ideas, linking your statements logically during monologues or dialogues. - B) The things you say should be expressed with a level of appropriate for an advanced level. - C) This criterion also describes the of your statements, which means you say enough, but not too little or too much when appropriate.